SESEI 3 Newsletter, Europe Issue 11, January 2019

 It is also very encouraging that India is slowly but surely becoming electronics hub for the handset and component manufacturing.
 A total 268 mobile handset and component manufacturing units have been setup in India and are creating more than 670K jobs.
 A similar trend is also witnessed in the automotive sector, where automotive giants like Volkswagen and Volvo are setting up their manufacturing and assembly units in India.

 Apart from the manufacturing in India (Make in India), smart energy and deployment of smart metes has also been the main agenda items in the electrical sector.
 The national energy policy is being drafted by the Niti Aayog (think tank of the govt.) which shall lay down the road map for the country’s push towards renewable energy.

-Many more such news and updates have been captured in this edition of newsletter for Europe, which will make it an interesting and informative read for all of you.
-We will eagerly await your comments feedback, and suggestions for making this newsletter even better and informative.
-Happy Reading!
+Many more such news and updates have been captured in this 11th edition of our newsletter, which shall hopefully make the newsletter an interesting and informative read for all of you.